-There are some cities where you simply feel safe, feel well, places you feel a warming sensation every time you are coming back.
+There are some cities where you simply feel safe, feel well, places you feel a warmth sensation every time you are coming back.
 Istanbul has a unique type of energy that naturally elevates my mind, my mood and triggers creativity.
-Travelling regularly to a place you appreciate that much and that conveys such great energies is in the end all about practising self-care.
+Travelling regularly to places that conveys such great energies is in the end all about practising self-care.

 Located on both sides of the Bosphorus, the city bridges Asia and Europe both physically and culturally.
 Its multiple cultural identities are embedded in its identity which largely contributes to my fascination with the city.
 The Greeks, the Italians, the Jewish, the Kurdish or the Armenians these communities have lived for centuries in Istanbul and have left a tremendous cultural heritage.